10X Loupe for Gemologists and Jewelers

 To further evaluate cutting quality, look at the facet meets.
 On a well-cut gem, they form sharp corners.
 All the facets in a row will be the same size and shape.
 You'll frequently see facets vary in size and corners that don't meet or overlap.
 If the differences are small, they won't affect a gem's beauty significantly.
 However, as the problems increase, the brilliance of the gem suffers.

 Examine the sharpness of the facet edges.
-Due to diamond’s hardness, they have the sharpest edges.
+Due to diamond's hardness, they have the sharpest edges.
 This clue helps identify them.
 The edges of harder colored stones, such as rubies and sapphires, and cubic zirconia come in a close second.
 Softer gems (below a nine in hardness) usually have slightly rounded facet edges.
-Once in a while, you’ll encounter a custom-cut gem with exceptionally sharp edges in a material of only 7 or 8 hardness.
-Although you may be unable to appreciate all the subtle decisions made cutting a gem like this, you can spot the workmanship by the polish, meets, and facet edges.
+Once in a while, you'll encounter a custom-cut gem with exceptionally sharp edges in a material of only 7 or 8 hardness.
+Although you may be unable to appreciate all the subtle decisions made cutting a gem like this, you can spot expert-quality work by the polish, meets, and facet edges.